panda-madness/transition-component/readme.md

 [Here's](https://codepen.io/panda_madness/pen/eYmZrbz) a demo on Codepen.

+This project is in it's nascent stage, and currrently only implements a very basic subset of Vue Transition's functionality.

 ## Differences from Vue's `transition`

 Since this is a web component it can't be _renderless_ like Vue's `transition`.
 As such, instead of managing classes on it's direct child, this component manages classes on itself.
 Checkout the demo on Codepen if it's unclear.